njsmith/posy/pybi/README.md

 Currently, symlinks are used by default in all Unix Python installs (e.g., `bin/python3 -> bin/python3.9`).
 And furthermore, symlinks are *required* to store macOS framework builds in `pybi` files.
-So, `.pybi` files must be able to represent symlinks.
+So, unlike wheel files, `.pybi` files must be able to represent symlinks.

 ### Representing symlinks in zip files